 During 2010, we performed a comprehensive review of our real estate requirements in New York in connection with our workforce reductions that commenced in 2008.
 As a result, during 2010 we decided to sub-lease over 380,000 square feet in New York (approximately half of which has occurred) and largely consolidate our New York-based employees into two office locations from three.
 We therefore recorded a pre-tax real estate charge of \$89.6 million in the third quarter of 2010 that reflected the net present value of the difference between the amount of our on-going contractual operating lease obligations for this space and our estimate of current market rental rates, as well as the write-off of leasehold improvements, furniture and equipment related to this space.
+We periodically review the assumptions and estimates we used in recording this charge.
+We also recorded a real estate charge of \$12.0 million in the first quarter of 2010.

-Based on existing sub-leases when we recorded the charge, our then current assumptions of when we could sub-lease the remaining space and current market rental rates, we estimated that the charge would lower our occupancy costs on real estate commitments by approximately \$21 million in 2011 and approximately \$23 million in 2012 and subsequent years.
+Based on existing sub-leases when we recorded the charge, our assumptions of when we could sub-lease the remaining space and market rental rates, we estimated at that time that the charge would lower our occupancy costs on real estate commitments by approximately \$21 million in 2011 and approximately \$23 million in 2012 and subsequent years.
 These lower costs are, and will be, partially offset by additional leases entered into since the third quarter of 2010.
-We also recorded a real estate charge of \$12.0 million in the first quarter of 2010.
 For additional information, see "Cautions Regarding Forward-Looking Statements".